Detecting null patterns in tensor data: Chiseling

 \section{Chiseling}

-Theorem~\ref{thm:basic-chisel} can be used as the foundation of practical algorithms to detect null patterns in tensors.
+Theorems~\ref{thm:sparsity-to-der} and~\ref{thm:basic-chisel} provide the foundation for practical algorithms to detect sparsity patterns in tensors.
 In this section we present two such algorithms.
-The first, Algorithm~\ref{algo:basic-stratify}, is an elementary field agnostic version based directly on Theorem~\ref{thm:basic-chisel}.
-The second, Algorithm~\ref{algo:detailed-stratify}, is a more practical heuristic version designed for use on real data.
+The first, Algorithm~\ref{algo:basic-stratify}, is an elementary field-agnostic version based directly on Theorem~\ref{thm:basic-chisel}.
+The second, Algorithm~\ref{algo:detailed-stratify}, is a practical heuristic version designed for use on real data.
 Our Julia implementation~\cite{OpenDleto} is based on Algorithm~\ref{algo:detailed-stratify}.